Nereid (moon)

 Nereid, or Neptune II, is the third-largest moon of Neptune.
-It has the second-most eccentric orbit of all known moons in the Solar System, after S/2023 S 38.
 It was the second moon of Neptune to be discovered, by Gerard Kuiper in 1949.
+It is notable for its unusually eccentric orbit and relatively large size for an irregular satellite.
+Nereid also exhibits large brightness variations over long periods of time, the origin of which has yet to be conclusively explained.